Novi Sad: Economy

 Novi Sad is the economic centre of Vojvodina, the most fertile agricultural region in Serbia.
 The city also represents one of the largest economic and cultural hubs in Serbia.

 Novi Sad had always been a developed city within the former Yugoslavia.
 In 1981, its GDP per capita was 172% of the Yugoslav average.
 During the 1990s, the city, like the rest of Serbia, was severely affected by an internationally imposed trade embargo and hyperinflation of the Yugoslav dinar.
 The embargo, along with economic mismanagement, led to a decay or demise of once important industrial combines, such as Novkabel (electric cable industry), Pobeda (metal industry), Jugoalat (tools), Albus and HINS (chemical industry).
-Practically the only viable large facilities remaining today are the oil refinery, located northeast of the town, and the thermal power plant.
+Practically the only viable large facilities remaining today are the oil refinery, located northeast of the city, and the thermal power plant.

 The economy of Novi Sad has mostly recovered from that period and grown strongly since 2001, shifting from an industry-driven economy to the tertiary sector.
 The processes involved in privatizing state and society-owned enterprises, as well as strong private incentives, have increased the share of privately owned companies to over 95% in the district, with small and medium-size enterprises dominating the city's economic development.

 The significance of Novi Sad as a financial centre is already proven, by being home to the national headquarters of numerous banks, such as Erste Bank, Vojvođanska banka, and Crédit Agricole; as well as the third largest insurance company in Serbia, DDOR Novi Sad.
 Furthermore, the city is home to major energy companies like Naftna Industrija Srbije oil company and Srbijagas gas company.
-It is also the seat of the wheat market.
+It is also the seat of many farms for wheat production and trade.

 Novi Sad is also a growing information technology centre within Serbia, second only to Belgrade.
+As many as 900 IT companies operate in Novi Sad out of a total of 2,500 registered in the territory of the Republic of Serbia with over 11,500 employees.
 As of September 2017, Novi Sad has one of 14 free economic zones established in Serbia.

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):